 Ideal grantees take full advantage of Cisco's rich asset mix and end-to-end strategic thinking, using technology and ingenuity to bring about order-of-magnitude improvements.
-We look for how organizations will use technology to better address their mission or the mission of other nonprofits; expand their service to more clients or provide additional services at a similar costs; provide technology access to underserved populations or nonprofits who do.
+We look for how organizations will use technology to better address their mission or the missions of other nonprofits; expand their service to more clients or provide additional services at a similar cost; and provide technology access to underserved populations or nonprofits that do so.

 Cisco gives highest priority to proposals that clearly articulate the planned impact of their efforts, as well as the metrics by which the impact is measured.

-Operational success: How operations would improve as a result of the grant.
+Operational success is determined by how operations would improve as a result of the grant.
 The data should be expressed as projected cost savings or increased revenue ($) to demonstrate efficiency and productivity gains in your operations.

-Mission success: How your organization can increase its reach and impact as a result of the grant.
+Mission success is determined by how your organization can increase its reach and impact as a result of the grant.

-Technology success: Benefits derived from the equipment.
-Some indicators would include enhanced security, newfound scalability, or improved reliability of communications within your organization, with partners or other stakeholders.
-You can also describe related technological enhancements as a result of the grant.
+Technology success is determined by the benefits derived from the equipment.
+Indicators could include enhanced security, newfound scalability, or improved reliability of communications within your organization, with partners, or with other stakeholders.
+You could also describe related technological enhancements as a result of the grant.

 In general, the larger the requested grant amount, the more measurements you will need to provide.

-Smaller nonprofits with a request for standard equipment, under US$25,000 list price, are managed by our partners:
+Smaller nonprofits with a request for standard equipment, under US$50,000 list price, are managed by our partners:

 The eligibility quiz will help you determine whether your organization and program are aligned with Cisco's mission, strategic approach, and objectives for grant support.
 Take the eligibility quiz.